-CONSOLIDATED FINANCIAL STATEMENTS Page No. Statement of Management's Responsibility for Financial Statements 27 Cover Sheet for Audited Financial Statements 28 Independent Auditor's Report 29-32 Consolidated Statements of Financial Position as of December 31, 2022 and 2021 Consolidated Statements of Income for the Years Ended 33 December 31, 2022, 2021, and 2020 34 Consolidated Statements of Comprehensive Income for the Years Ended December 31, 2022, 2021, and 2020 35 Consolidated Statements of Changes in Stockholders' Equity December 31, 2022, 2021, and 2020 36 Consolidated Statements of Cash Flows for the Years Ended December 31, 2022, 2021, and 2020 37 Notes to Consolidated Financial Statements 38-83 SUPPLEMENTARY SCHEDULES Independent Auditor's Report on Supplementary Schedules 84 Independent Auditor's Report on Components of Financial Soundness Indicators 85 Index to the Supplementary Schedules Required by Annex 68-J 86 A. Financial Assets in Equity Securities 87 B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) C. Amounts Receivable from Related Parties which are Eliminated During 87 the Consolidation of Financial Statements 87 D. Long-term Debt 87 E. Indebtedness to Related Parties (Long term Loans from Related Companies) 87 F. Guarantees of Securities of Other Issuers 87 G. Capital Stock 88 Annex 68-D. Reconciliation of Retained Earnings Available for Dividend Declaration 89-90 Annex 68-E. Financial Soundness Indicator 91 - for AUDITED FINANCIAL STATEMENTS thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.
+Page No. CONSOLIDATED FINANCIAL STATEMENTS Statement of Management's Responsibility for Financial Statements 27 Cover Sheet for Audited Financial Statements 28 Independent Auditor's Report 29-32 Consolidated Statements of Financial Position as of December 31, 2022 and 2021 Consolidated Statements of Income for the Years Ended 33 December 31, 2022, 2021, and 2020 34 Consolidated Statements of Comprehensive Income for the Years Ended December 31, 2022, 2021, and 2020 35 Consolidated Statements of Changes in Stockholders' Equity December 31, 2022, 2021, and 2020 36 Consolidated Statements of Cash Flows for the Years Ended December 31, 2022, 2021, and 2020 37 Notes to Consolidated Financial Statements 38-83 SUPPLEMENTARY SCHEDULES 84 Independent Auditor's Report on Supplementary Schedules 04 Independent Auditor's Report on Supplementary Schedules Independent Auditor's Report on Components of Financial Soundness Indicators 85 - Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J 85 Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J A. Financial Assets in Equity Securities B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) 85 86 Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J A. Financial Assets in Equity Securities B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) C. Amounts Receivable from Related Parties which are Eliminated During 85 86 87 87 Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J A. Financial Assets in Equity Securities B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) C. Amounts Receivable from Related Parties which are Eliminated During the Consolidation of Financial Statements 85 86 87 87 87 Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J A. Financial Assets in Equity Securities B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) C. Amounts Receivable from Related Parties which are Eliminated During the Consolidation of Financial Statements D. Long-term Debt 85 86 87 87 87 87 Independent Auditor's Report on Components of Financial Soundness Indicators Index to the Supplementary Schedules Required by Annex 68-J A. Financial Assets in Equity Securities B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other than Related Parties) C. Amounts Receivable from Related Parties which are Eliminated During the Consolidation of Financial Statements 85 86 87 87 87 for AUDITED FINANCIAL STATEMENTS thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.